WestDRI/wgpages/content/humanitiesPython.md

 If you want more advanced 3D rendering, in Python there are libraries to create
 {{<a "https://ccvis.netlify.app" "3D scientific visualizations">}}, and in the Alliance federation we provide free-of-charge support should you require help with these tools.

+In tomorrow's {{<a "https://hss24.netlify.app/program/#february-16" "3D Visualization workshop">}} I will demo using Python for analyzing a set of texts, building a global dictionary for all these texts, positioning each paragraph in this dictionary, and then visualizing differences between these paragraphs' vocabularies as a 3D scatter plot:

+{{< figure src="/img/withGospels.png" title="Four English and four Greek texts, each node representing a paragraph" width=600 >}}

+and as a 3D graph:

+{{< figure src="/img/a5.png" title="Lines connect paragraphs with at least 15 words in common" width=800 >}}